FolkertVanVerseveld/aoe/README.md

 ## Support

-This project has been built primarly for Xubuntu 14.04.5, but it should build on any POSIX-compatible machine.
+This project has been built primarly for Xubuntu 16.04, but it should build on any POSIX-compatible machine (e.g. Xubuntu 14.04.5)

 For more information, see [INSTALL](INSTALL).